 The best secured card that graduates to unsecured is Bank of America Custom Cash Secured Card.
 Bank of America periodically reviews accounts for possible graduation and it reports to all 3 major credit bureaus.
 With this card, you also get 3% cash back in a category of your choice, 2% back at grocery stores and wholesale clubs (up to $2,500 spent quarterly in the 3% and 2% categories combined), and 1% back on all other purchases.

-When your secured card “graduates” to an unsecured card, your credit line no longer needs to be secured with collateral.
-So when you graduate, the initial deposit you made to open the secured card will be refunded.
+When your secured card graduates to an unsecured card, your credit line no longer needs to be secured with collateral.
+So when you graduate, the initial deposit you made to open the account will be refunded.
 You may get to keep the same physical credit card, or you may be migrated to another one.
 Either way, you’ll keep the good credit history you’ve earned with your secured card.

 Yes, the Capital One Platinum Secured card can graduate to unsecured.
 Capital One will periodically review your account for possible graduation.
 If your account is eligible, you will be notified by email.

 How to increase your chances of graduating with the Capital One Platinum Secured Card: